Polyoxometalate: Heteroatoms

 Heteroatoms aside from the transition metal are a defining feature of heteropolymetalates.
-Many different elements can serve as heteroatoms but most common are PO_{4}^{3−}, SiO_{4}^{4−}, and AsO_{4}^{3−}.
+Many different elements can serve as heteroatoms but most common are link=Phosphate|PO_{4}(3−), link=Silicate|SiO_{4}(4−), and link=Arsenate|AsO_{4}(3−).

 Giant structures

-Two views of a [Mo_{154}(NO)_{14}O_{n}]^{z-} cluster, omitting water and counter ions.
+cluster, omitting water and counter ions.
 Also shown is the X-ray powder pattern for the salt.

 Polyoxomolybdates include the wheel-shaped molybdenum blue anions and spherical "keplerates".
 The cluster 1=[Mo154O420(NO)14(OH)28(H2O)70]^{20-}|2= consists of more than 700 atoms.
-The anion is in the form of a tire (the cavity has a diameter of more than 20 Å) and an large inner and outer surface.
+The anion is in the form of a tire (the cavity has a diameter of more than 20 Å) and a large inner and outer surface.

 Oxoalkoxometalates

 Oxoalkoxometalates are clusters that contain both oxide and alkoxide ligands.
 Typically they lack terminal oxo ligands.
-Examples include the dodecatitanate Ti_{12}O_{16}(OPri)_{16} (where OPri stands for an alkoxy group), the iron oxoalkoxometalates and iron and copper Keggin ions.
+Examples include the dodecatitanate Ti12O16(OPr^{i})16, the iron oxoalkoxometalates and iron and copper Keggin ions.

 Sulfido, imido, and other O-replaced oxometalates

-The terminal oxide centers of polyoxometalate framework can in certain cases be replaced with other ligands, such as S^{2−}, Br^{−}, and NR^{2−}.
+The terminal oxide centers of polyoxometalate framework can in certain cases be replaced with other ligands, such as link=sulfide|S(2−), link=bromide|Br−, and link=imide|NR(2−).
 Sulfur-substituted POMs are called polyoxothiometalates.
 Other ligands replacing the oxide ions have also been demonstrated, such as nitrosyl and alkoxy groups.

 Polyfluoroxometalate are yet another class of O-replaced oxometalates.